History of HINO

 Cumulative sales of hybrid trucks and buses reached 10,000 units

-Driving seminars at Customer Technical Center exceeded 50,000 participants
+Driving seminars at Customer Technical Center exceeded 50,000 visitors

 Introduced new modularized products to Indonesia and Thailand